 Credit cards may have annual fees, as well as other fees for balance transfers, transactions made in other countries, cash advances, and more.
 Depending on how you plan to use the card, some fees will matter more than others.
-If you plan to travel, no fees for use abroad could be a top priority, while that may be less important if you’d use your card stateside.
+If you plan to travel, no fees for use abroad could be a top priority, while that may be less important if you’ll only use your card stateside.

 Many cards offer rewards, such as points, miles, or cash back.
 If you consider a rewards card with an annual fee, make sure that the rewards justify the fee.
 Otherwise, you could pay more than what the card is worth.

 After choosing a card, on-time payments are crucial.
 Payments more than 30 days late can hurt your credit score and stay on your credit report for up to seven years.